Gilman, Taylor County, Wisconsin: History

+In Easter Sunday of 1922 a fire destroyed much of Gilman's business district.
+Some of the businesses rebuilt and others were replaced by new businesses - some choosing masonry construction over wood.
+Around 1926 Gilman gained electrical service, largely driven by the Gilman Booster Club.
+As markets changed, Gilman's mills gradually closed.
+The stave and heading mill ran until 1935, then tried making toys for a few years, then closed during the Great Depression.
+In the late 1930s the municipal water system was installed, financed by the New Deal WPA.
+The first part of the sewer system was installed in 1946.
+A new village hall, library and fire department building were built around 1947.

-During the same period, the village of Polley had grown two miles to the south, also on the SM&P line.
-It had a school, a hotel-saloon, a general store, a forty-man sawmill, a barber, a cheese factory, a millinery shop, and a newspaper.
-But the SM&P shut down in the 1930s and Polley declined until today only a bar and some homes and farms remain, while Gilman survives.
+Two miles to the south, the village of Polley had grown through much of this same time, also on the SM&P railroad.
+It had its own school, a hotel-saloon, a general store, a forty-man sawmill, a barber, a cheese factory, a millinery shop, and a newspaper.
+But the SM&P shut down in the 1930s and Polley gradually declined until today only a bar and some homes and farms remain.
+The Polley cheese factory closed too and in 1932 its owner bought the cheese factory in Gilman - eventually called Drangle's and Gilman Cheese - which has been a major employer for many years since the mills closed.

-In the 1950s a central high school was started at Gilman for all of western Taylor County.
-Since then the primary schools have been centralized there too.
+In the 1950s Gilman High became the central high school for all of western Taylor County, leading to additions to the complex in years that followed.
+Since then the primary schools have been centralized at Gilman too.

 Today Gilman is smaller than it once was, but it has a hardware store, a few cafes, a bank, and other services.
-Major employers in town are the school, the nursing home, and Gilman Cheese.
+Major employers in town are the school and Gilman Cheese.
 The major events each year are the Fall Fest and Snieg (Polish for snow) Fest in February, which features snow sculpting and a frying pan toss.